Oversea-Chinese Banking (OTCMKTS:OVCHY) Lowered to Sell at Zacks Investment Research

-Zacks Investment Research cut shares of Oversea-Chinese Banking (OTCMKTS:OVCHY) from a hold rating to a sell rating in a report released on Saturday, Zacks.com reports.
+Zacks Investment Research lowered shares of Oversea-Chinese Banking (OTCMKTS:OVCHY) from a hold rating to a sell rating in a report published on Saturday morning, Zacks.com reports.

 According to Zacks, “Oversea-Chinese Banking Corp.
 Ltd. is a commercial bank.
 It offers both financial and banking services.
 The bank’s segments comprises The Global Consumer/Private Banking segment which offers checking accounts, fixed deposits, savings, consumer loans, credit cards, wealth management products, and brokerage services.
 The Global Corporate/Investment Banking segment provides project financing, overdrafts, deposit accounts, trade financing, syndicated loans, advisory services, and cash management.
 The Global Treasury and Markets segment deals with foreign exchange rates, money market, fixed income and derivatives trading.
 The Insurance segment offers fund management as well as life and general insurance.
 The OCBC Wing Hang segment engages in commercial banking activities.
 The Others segment includes property and investment holding operations.
 Oversea-Chinese Banking Corp.
 Ltd is headquartered in Singapore. “